 What moral concerns do people have when they encounter the financial sector in their everyday life?
-This question will be studied in five countries: Brazil, France, India, The Netherlands, and the USA.
+This question will be studied in six countries: Brazil, Italy, India, The Netherlands, South Africa and the USA.
 The project explicitly deals with highly personal and intimate encounters with financial globalisation.

 This project examines commercial life insurance within the context of broader transactional systems.
 It examines commercial insurance as a form of solidarity that is connected with other solidarities, for example among family members or within voluntary associations that play a role after someone’s death.

 The ERC's mission is to encourage the highest quality research in Europe through competitive funding and to support investigator-driven frontier research across all fields, on the basis of scientific excellence.
 The ERC complements other funding activities in Europe such as those of the national research funding agencies, and is a flagship component of Horizon 2020, the European Union's Research Framework Programme for 2014 to 2020.